Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.6.6 =
+- Separate fields for Stripe Test keys added to the settings page.
+- Plugin will now properly handle buttons with same name but different price (thanks to nourrirsafoi for reporting).
 - Fixed "Warning: A non-numeric value encountered" when custom amount is used (thanks to rogbiz for reporting).

 = 1.6.5 =
 - Fixed improper handling of custom amount feature (thanks to triode33 for reporting).